dwreeves/aoc2025/README.md

 - Rust docs and StackOverflow are allowed.
 Ignore Gemini Google search results.
 - Claude can assist with compiler errors only.
 - Use minimal 3rd party libs.
 So far, only Clap and Clippy.
+- No copy + pasting across modules.
+(Get muscle memory down for typing Rust!)
+Peeking is fine.

 The code here is almost certainly sloppy.
 I'm interested in keeping this as a time capsule where I can one day look back and see my progress.